 - Clients can add custom fields to the Campaign and Campaign Member objects to store additional ON24 activity.

-- The integration does not update existing Contacts or Leads but will create new Leads, if an existing Contact or Lead is not found, as per the defined mapping.
+- The integration does not update existing Contacts or Leads; instead, it creates new Leads if an existing Contact or Lead is not found, as per the defined mapping.

 - With the create new Leads feature, Company is a required registration field.